Modern Slavery and Human Trafficking Statement

 At no time since its formation has Vue International encountered, or been the subject of any allegations or complaints of, any occurrence of modern slavery or human trafficking within its business or supply chain.

 Whilst this is encouraging, we acknowledge that we have a continuing obligation to ensure that our relevant policies and strategies remain fit for purpose as the scale of our business and operations develops over time.

-Vue International has adopted a whistle-blowing policy, details of which are available to all members of staff.
-This policy details how any member of staff with concerns about a potential issue (which may include potential occurrences of modern slavery or human trafficking) should bring the matter to the attention of senior management.
+Vue International has adopted a Whistle-blowing Policy, the details of which are available to all employees.
+This Policy details how any employee with concerns about a potential issue (which may include potential occurrences of modern slavery or human trafficking) should bring the matter to the attention of senior management.
 This includes an option to raise the matter through a confidential whistle-blowing hotline and email contact address.

 One of our continuing policy development goals is to increase awareness of, and engagement in, specific modern slavery and human trafficking issues and risks among our employees.

-Whilst we encourage all of our employees to raise any concerns or queries they may have in relation to potential misconduct of any kind, we accept that we could always do more to make our employees aware of the specific role they have in preventing slavery and human trafficking, and helping us to implement our policies and processes in that regard.
+Vue International continues to encourage all of our employees to raise any concerns or queries they may have in relation to potential misconduct of any kind, and we continue to make our employees aware of the specific role they have in preventing slavery and human trafficking, and helping us to implement our policies and processes in that regard.

 Proposals currently under consideration include: